 These financing amounts can be reduced if the Parish strongly supports our special events: including Parish luncheons, Gala sponsorship and silent auction and the Golf tournament.

-We will ensure project does not begin until fundraising and financing. funding is secured.
+We will ensure project does not begin until fundraising and financing is secured.

 During our 30 year history the Parish has a demonstrated fiscal maturity and its readiness to build the new Mount Tabor Hall:

 - 1998: Mt Tabor Hall $146K raised, $139K mortgage paid off.